Examples in Affiliate Branding

 Lower My Bills sells cellular phones through the PhoneDog.com affiliate program and offers auto insurance quotes as an affiliate of Geico and Progressive.

 The site has hundreds of pages of unique content and at the time it was rising to fame, had taken a point of difference of being a site where you could “lower your household bills” instead of being yet another site that allows you to buy a cell phone.
 According to Compete.com, variations of their brand name accounts for three of their top ten search phrases and the word “lowermybills” gets 10K searches a month according to the approximate average search volume listed for the phrase in the Google Adwords keyword tool.

 Even with 20,000 links, an Alexa rank of 20K and the ability to say they're owned by Experian, Lower My Bills is still at its core, still an affiliate site.

 Epinions (owned by Shopping.com) and the actual Shopping.com site both pretty much sell everything under the sun, all through affiliate links.
 Essentially, Epinions and Shopping.com are both online mall datafeed sites, using the same feed arranged a bit differently.

 For Epinions, their core point of difference from every other “online mall” was user generated content (before it was all the rage) in the form of product reviews left by consumers.
-That was and still for the most part is, all that separated them from any other affiliate who took every affiliate feed they could find (or Shopping.com’s own available feed) and mashed them all together into one massive online mall.
+That was and still is, all that separated them from any other affiliate who took every affiliate feed they could find (or Shopping.com's available feed) and mashed them all together into one massive online mall.

 Shopping.com and Epinions are two nearly identical affiliate feed sites, but because they have branded themselves (being owned by eBay probably doesn't hurt either, but remember, they didn't start out with that) as the top destination for shopping (Shopping.com) and product reviews (Epinions), they're able to rank healthily in Google.